maryi/CSCW-Project/Project report/ReportDocument.md

 Further attempts to describing CSCW include the addition of the hardware and software required to faciliate the work (Kraemer & King, 1988); the notion of usability and ergonomics related to tool acceptance among a group (Jarczyk, Loffler, & Volksen, 1992); and the categorization of collaborative systems according to specific technologies (Ellis, 2000).

-This section outlines the MoCA framework and its seven dimensions, the affordance of collaborative technologies, and the problem we are trying to solve using our web application.
+Instead of trying to map an infinite variety of types of work on to a relatively smaller number of technologies that are rapidly changing and proliferating—we instead propose mapping technologies on to a more comprehensive model of work, such as the one proposed here

 ### 1. The MoCA framework

+While many interesting apporaches to describing CSCW have emerged, there still exists a challenge for users in selecting appropriate tools to facilitate specific types of work.
+The Model of Coordinated Action, recently proposed by Lee and Paine (2015), is defined as a tool to describe complex collaborative situations.
+Recognizing that the landscape for collaborative technologies is rapidly changing and evolving, the model shifts our focus to describing the type of work that needs to facilitated.

-Introduced by Lee and Paine (2015), the Model of Coordinated Action (MoCA) framework is introduced in CSCW field as a tool to describe complex collaborative situations.
-In particular, the MoCA framework consists of seven dimensions of coordinated action described below and illustrated in Figure 1.
+In total the MoCA framework consists of seven dimensions of coordinated action described below and illustrated in Figure 1.

 | ![alt text](https://depts.washington.edu/csclab/wordpress/wp-content/uploads/moca-key.png "Logo Title Text 1") |
 |--------------------------------------------------------|